Matthewgallo77/VPSA_ML/README.md

 # VPSA_MLR
- This project focuses on predicting purity in VPSA oxygen plants using Multivariate Linear Regression (MLR) based on primary sensor data
+ This project focuses on predicting purity in VPSA oxygen plants using Many-to-One Long Short Term Memory (LSTM), Polynomial Regression, and Multivariate Linear Regression (MLR) based on primary sensor data and setpoints